jobs.ac.uk - Great jobs for bright people

 • Vlogs

-Embarking on a PhD journey is often solitary, challenging and overwhelming.
+Embarking on your PhD journey is often solitary, challenging and overwhelming.
 Some students, however, find the process liberating, fulfilling and academically stimulating.
 When I embarked on my PhD journey I was certainly unaware of what was ahead: the precision of academic writing; the solitary process; the importance of the supervision team; my capabilities; and, the amount of reading and redrafting.
-Although most institutions insist on a few days of mandatory preparation training, I would have greatly appreciated knowing in advance what I shall now share with you.
+Although most institutions insist on a few days of mandatory preparation training, knowing what to expect in advance could be considerably helpful.
+I’m pleased to share a collection of podcasts from Dr Arun Ulahannan & Dr Julia Gauly, a husband and wife team who passed their PhDs in 2020 and who offer tips and advice on the practical things they learned during their PhD studies, things they wish they’d known before they embarked on 4 years of in-depth research.

 There are several reasons why people embark on a PhD journey, but there are two which I consider particularly important.
 Firstly, there should be a topic or theory that motivates your curiosity and secondly, there must be an interest in research and adding to knowledge.
 Personally, I was interested in a topic for a number of years and realised that if I could fill a gap in the knowledge I would be able to create a positive impact on thousands of lives.